SusmithaVenkittaraman/Plotly_Dashboard/README.md

 # Plotly_Dashboard

-Please use the link to open the website: https://susmithavenkittaraman.github.io/Plotly_Dashboard/ The data consist of sample_values of bacteria identified and recorded on individual samples.
+1.Please use the link to open the website: https://susmithavenkittaraman.github.io/Plotly_Dashboard/ 2.The data consist of sample_values of bacteria identified and recorded on individual samples.
 The dashboard is interective and helps analyzing the data further.

 # Getting started